-Where an employee has written instruction to remain contactable outside normal hours of duty and available and in a fit state for recall to duty must be paid \$3.30 per hour.
+If an employee has written instruction to remain contactable outside normal hours of duty and available and in a fit state for recall to duty they must be paid \$3.43 per hour.

 Overtime meal allowance

 See the full award on the WA Industrial Relations Commission website www.wairc.wa.gov.au for details on overtime meal allowances.